kyonifer/koma/README.md

 ```

 This attribute can be set from Java and other languages via
 `golem.Options.setFactory(...)`.
-By default golem will try to use MTJ and
+By default golem will try to use MTJ,
-then fall back to EJML.
-Note that you can easily create any matrix types
+EJML, and then JBlas in that order.
+Note that you can easily create any matrix
-manually by using the corresponding factory and then passing them into functions
+types manually by using the corresponding factory and then passing them into
-that take a Matrix<T>.
+functions that take a Matrix<T>.

 ### Validation